 Office 365 is undeniably one of the key productivity tools for plenty of organizations.
 And Microsoft ensures that this service is also available to the US government.
 The Microsoft 365 for US Government Cloud offering for clients will include Windows 10, Office 365, and Enterprise Mobility + Security features for US government customers.

 Microsoft avails this service to various organizations including tribal entities and governments at the local, state, and federal levels.
-Those in the defense sector along with the contractors they work with can also benefit greatly from using Office 365 for US Government.
+Those in the defense can benefit from Office 365.
+They also work with entity contractors who can also benefit greatly from using Office 365 for US Government.

 Dynamics 365 Government